Cypripedium parviflorum var. pubescens - Large Yellow Lady's Slipper

 Growing and Maintenance Tips:

-Grows best in a moist, fertile, neutral to acidic soil, in a sheltered site with dappled shade.
+Grows best in a bog or fen: moist, fertile, neutral to acidic soil, in a sheltered site with dappled shade.
 They are becoming rare in the wild.
 Digging and trying to transplant established plants from nature is rarely successful.

 Additional Notes about Large Yellow Lady's Slipper:

-Native to Ontario and most of North America.
+Native to Ontario and much of North America.

 Characteristics & Attributes